External morphology of Lepidoptera: Eyes

-Lepidoptera have two large, immovable compound eyes which consist of a large number of facets or lenses, each connected to a lens-like cylinder which is attached to a nerve leading to the brain.
-Each eye may have up to 17,000 individual light receptors (ommatidia) which in combination provide a broad mosaic view of the surrounding area.
+Lepidoptera has two large, immovable compound eyes, which consist of a large number of facets or lenses, each connected to a lens-like cylinder that is attached to a nerve leading to the brain.
+Each eye may have up to 17,000 individual light receptors (ommatidia), which in combination provide a broad mosaic view of the surrounding area.
 One tropical Asian family, the Amphitheridae, has compound eyes divided into two distinct segments.
 The eyes are usually smooth but may be covered by minute hairs.
 The eyes of butterflies are usually brown, golden brown, or even red as in the case of some species of skippers.

 While most insects have three simple eyes, or ocelli, only two ocelli are present in all species of Lepidoptera, except a few moths, one on each side of the head near the edge of the compound eye.
 On some species, sense organs called chaetosemata are found near the ocelli.
 The ocelli are not homologous to the simple eyes of caterpillars which are differently named as stemmata.
 The ocelli of Lepidoptera are reduced externally in some families; where present, they are unfocussed, unlike stemmata of larvae which are fully focussed.
 The utility of ocelli is not understood at present.

-Butterflies and moths are able to see ultraviolet (UV) light, and wing colours and patterns are principally observed by Lepidoptera in these wavelengths of light.
+Butterflies and moths can see ultraviolet (UV) light and wing colors and patterns are principally observed by Lepidoptera in these wavelengths of light.
 The patterns seen on their wing under UV light differ considerably from those seen in normal light.
-The UV patterns act as visual cues which help differentiate between species for the purpose of mating.
+The UV patterns act as visual cues that help differentiate between species for mating.
 Studies have been carried out on Lepidoptera (mostly butterflies) wing patterns illuminated by UV light.